varshabhatia007/DownloadmanagerMaterial3/README.md

 # Additional features I would like to add:

-1. Add UI tests in jetpack compose.[Still Learning]
+1. Add UI tests in jetpack compose.
 2. List of ImageUrls via Pagination.
 3. Improve the UI with adding more animations.